karthik-d/room-slot-booking/README.md

 - Allow logins based on Email ID.
 - As mentioned above, the hierarchy of users is an easily extensible implementation enabling easy addition of employee types.
 - Separate maintenance of Employee IDs.
-- Need for generation of ID by admin to ensure only verified persons can signup as Manager or Admin.
+- Need for generation of ID by admin to ensure only verified persons can signup as a `manager` or as an `admin`.

 ### Site-local Messaging Service
 - Allows Customer to contact relevant managers through site, using their mail ID